shilongdai/ROT5/README.md

 models trained from scratch performed significantly worse than the FLAN T5 tuned on a much larger corpus of text as well as the FLAN collection of tasks.

-In addition, inspection of example outputs shows that the decoder part of the model seems to have became capable of outputting readable English.
+In addition, inspection of example outputs shows that the decoder part of the model seems to have become capable of outputting readable English.
 However, the model as a whole has not fully developed the capabilities to associate the input text with an appropriate summary.
 Both the Baseline T5 and the GQA variant did not output summaries that capture the original story.
 In addition, the Baseline T5 did not even capture the actors in the first example story.
 On the